rackerlabs/design-system/_component_design/text-fields.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### States overview
-Validation for individual inputs should occur when the user shifts focus to another element (on blur), and the entire form should go through a validation check on submit.
+Validation for individual inputs should occur when the user shifts focus to another element (`onBlur`), and the entire form should go through a validation check on submit.

 #### Are non-required fields always necessary?
- * Design goal: Enable users to get what they need with as few up-front choices as possible
+ * **Design goal**: Enable users to get what they need with as few up-front choices as possible.
- * In our industry, complex resources often have fields that are configurable AFTER the resource is created
+ * In our industry, complex resources often have fields that are configurable AFTER the resource is created.
- * Consider only including required fields in the main create form, and placing non-required fields in an optional, post-creation workflow
+ * Consider only including required fields in the main create form, and placing non-required fields in an optional, post-creation workflow.

 {% endcolumn %}